Using Visual Art of the Masters

 The visual arts can be an effective tool to assist the transformation of grief.
+Why not erase grief?
 I invite you to explore four art examples with me to feel through the process.
 Expressing one’s emotions while enveloping oneself into an artwork can allow the feelings to be felt and then released while making room for more uplifting emotions.

 The loss of a child has defined and colored my life.
 With the initial approach of this devastating possibility, I felt as if I’d stepped into several of Picasso’s Blue Period paintings.
 My mind wandered from the grief and loneliness of one unspoken canvas to another.
 Join me if you will.